VillagerUnknown/CustomVillagerNames/README.md

 Villagers will be assigned random names you can customize through the config.

+Villager professions can be changed through a config file.

 **Options:**

 * Chance to Prepend Text To Name